villi02/TMA4320-Introduksjon-til-vitenskapelige-beregninger-prosjekter/README.md

 This project involves the implementation of a Transformer neural network from scratch, focusing on the underlying mathematical principles and efficient computation.

 **Key Features:**
-- Custom implementation of the Transformer architecture.
+- Custom implementation of the Transformer architecture
-- Training and evaluation scripts.
-- Example datasets and pre-processing scripts.
+- Example datasets and pre-processing scripts
+- Mathematical foundation described along the way

 **Dependencies:**
 - NumPy, Matplotlib

 **How to Run:**
-1. Navigate to the `industrial-mathematics-transformer` directory.
+1. Navigate to the `Prosjekt2-IndustriellMatematikk` directory.
 2. Install dependencies: `pip install -r requirements.txt`.
-3. Train the model: `python train_transformer.py`.

-**Documentation:**
-- Detailed documentation can be found in the `docs` directory.
+3. Open the: `main.ipynb` file and run the cells.

 ### [3.
 Technical Physics: Modeling Sea Debris Trajectories](Prosjekt3-TekniskFysikk)